reportportal/docs/docs/installation-steps/deploy-with-kubernetes/QuickStartWithGCPGKE.md

 - [Standard](https://cloud.google.com/kubernetes-engine/docs/concepts/choose-cluster-mode#why-standard)

 :::note
-We recommend to use Autopilot mode.<br/>
+We recommend to use Autopilot mode.<br />
 It is a managed Kubernetes environment that reduces the operational cost.
 :::